Surfing Complexity

 The other day, The Future of TLA+ (pdf) hit Hacker News.
 TLA+ is a specification language: it is intended for describing the desired behavior of a system.
 Because it’s a specification language, you don’t need to specify implementation details to describe desired behavior.
 This can be confusing to experienced programmers who are newcomers to TLA+,...

-↑ these items are from RSS.
-Visit the blog itself at https://surfingcomplexity.blog/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://surfingcomplexity.blog/ to find everything else and to appreciate author's digital home.